top of page

 Education + Teaching

-I also have experience in several other university counseling centers as well as in community mental health centers, an inpatient psychiatric hospital, and an agency where I worked with children diagnosed with Autism Spectrum Disorders.
+While in my doctoral program, I received training in several other university counseling centers, community mental health centers, an inpatient psychiatric hospital, and an agency where I worked with children with Autism Spectrum Disorder.

 Specializations